josefsbreakfast/Polaris-Protocol/🌔_4_Small_Steps/🚀_DADA/💾_Capabilities/🥀_Little_Database_Of_Horrors/🌍_Regime_And_State_Capability_Studies/🧭_Comparative_Method/README.md

 A state study that reproduces collective suspicion has failed its own purpose.

-⸻
+---

-🕸️ Relationship Governance As A Comparative Question
+## 🕸️ Relationship Governance As A Comparative Question

-These studies sit inside 🥀_Little_Database_Of_Horrors.
+These studies sit inside `🥀_Little_Database_Of_Horrors`.

 They therefore ask not only how states monitor individuals, but how states and institutions may understand or interfere with relationships.

 Relevant questions include:

-* Are family ties mapped?
+- Are family ties mapped?
-* Are relatives used as leverage?
+- Are relatives used as leverage?
-* Are professional or political associations recorded?
+- Are professional or political associations recorded?
-* Are community organisations treated as intelligence sources?
+- Are community organisations treated as intelligence sources?
-* Are legal, journalistic, financial, or institutional bridges considered threatening?
+- Are legal, journalistic, financial, or institutional bridges considered threatening?
-* Are some intermediaries recognised as legitimate while others are excluded?
+- Are some intermediaries recognised as legitimate while others are excluded?
-* Are relationships merely observed, or are they being discouraged, redirected, exploited, or disrupted?
+- Are relationships merely observed, or are they being discouraged, redirected, exploited, or disrupted?
-* Does pressure rise when a relationship becomes capable of producing protection, evidence, organisation, or escape?
+- Does pressure rise when a relationship becomes capable of producing protection, evidence, organisation, or escape?

 The comparative question is not simply:

-Which states watch people abroad?
+> Which states watch people abroad?

 It is also:

-Which relationships become politically consequential, and what happens when they do?
+> Which relationships become politically consequential, and what happens when they do?

-⸻
+---

-🏛️ Domestic, Transnational, And Host-State Layers
+## 🏛️ Domestic, Transnational, And Host-State Layers

 Each study should distinguish at least three environments.

-Domestic Repression
+### Domestic Repression

 Conduct occurring primarily within the state’s own territory or jurisdiction.

-Transnational Repression
+### Transnational Repression

 Conduct directed at people outside the state’s territory, including:

-* threats;
+- threats;
-* surveillance;
+- surveillance;
-* family coercion;
+- family coercion;
-* digital harassment;
+- digital harassment;
-* passport or consular pressure;
+- passport or consular pressure;
-* rendition;
+- rendition;
-* abduction;
+- abduction;
-* assault;
+- assault;
-* assassination;
+- assassination;
-* misuse of international legal mechanisms;
+- misuse of international legal mechanisms;
-* pressure through employers or community organisations.
+- pressure through employers or community organisations.

-Host-State Response
+### Host-State Response

 The state in which the affected person lives may:

-* protect;
+- protect;
-* investigate;
+- investigate;
-* prosecute;
+- prosecute;
-* warn;
+- warn;
-* regulate;
+- regulate;
-* restrict foreign officials;
+- restrict foreign officials;
-* share data;
+- share data;
-* facilitate return;
+- facilitate return;
-* minimise complaints;
+- minimise complaints;
-* prioritise an alliance;
+- prioritise an alliance;
-* leave the person to manage the risk alone.
+- leave the person to manage the risk alone.

 Transnational capability does not end at the border.

 It depends partly on what the host state permits, overlooks, enables, or refuses to confront.

-⸻
+---

-🔗 Distributed Capability
+## 🔗 Distributed Capability

 No single institution needs to control the whole route.

 One actor may:

-* collect the data.
+- collect the data.

 Another may:

-* supply the technology.
+- supply the technology.

 Another may:

-* identify the target.
+- identify the target.

 Another may:

-* provide diplomatic access.
+- provide diplomatic access.

 Another may:

-* circulate a warning.
+- circulate a warning.

 Another may:

-* make the administrative decision.
+- make the administrative decision.

 Another may:

-* carry out the intervention.
+- carry out the intervention.

 This can produce an effect that is coherent enough to harm while remaining fragmented enough for every participant to deny ownership.